 Verifying Product Certification

-When choosing a mobile device storage and charging solution, you should select one that has been certified to UL 60950-1 to protect your organization.
-To make sure the product you’re choosing has been fully certified to meet this safety standard, here are four key questions to ask of the manufacturer:
+When choosing a mobile device storage and charging solution, you should select one that is UL 60950-1 certified to protect your organization, employees and users.

 Is the entire product certified, or only certain components?
 If only the power strip or other electrical components have been certified, then your staff or customers might still be at risk of injury – and your organization might still be liable in the event of an accident.
 Make sure the entire product you are buying has been certified by an NRTL.